nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - Content list: this will expose the result of a query , with the ability to do a mapping between the salesfoce current record and the documents.
 - Search: this will display a global search component.

-You can also specify a custom configuration, see "Nuxeo Saelsforce service extension point" in the section after.
+You can also specify a custom configuration, see "Nuxeo Salesforce service extension point" in the section after.

+Note that you can drop the Nuxeo component as many time as you need on a given page, and on as many different pages / Salesforce objects you need, there is no limitation.

 Limitation: the component cannot be activated on the Salesforce mobile view.

 ### Nuxeo Salesforce service extension point

-The Nuxeo Salesforce connector addon deploys a new "Salesforce configuration" service in the Nuxeo Platform with an extension point that allows to contribute various configurations.
-When dropping the Nuxeo component on the page layout, a `configuration` attribute allows to specify a configuration (as a string).
-The component when being loaded queries the configured configuration to Nuxeo server, which then asks the Salesforce configuration service for the specified configuration and returns it to the Salesforce ligthening component.
+The Nuxeo Salesforce connector addon installled via the Nuxeo Salesforce connector marketplace package deploys a new "Salesforce configuration" service in the Nuxeo Platform with an extension point that allows to contribute various configurations.
+When dropping the Nuxeo component on the page layout in the Lightning app builder, a `configuration` attribute allows to specify a configuration id (as a string).
+The lightning component when being loaded queries the configured configuration to Nuxeo server via an automation operation, which then asks to the Salesforce configuration service for the specified configuration and returns it to the Salesforce ligthening component.

-This configuration object is used to configure several behaviours of the component: used pageproviders, custom salesforce properties / nuxeo properties mappings, enablement/disablement of some user actions, etc...
-We provide below an example of such a configuration.
-You can [contribute this extension from Studio](how-to-contribute-to-an-extension).
+This configuration object is used to configure several behaviours of the component: used pageproviders, custom salesforce properties / nuxeo properties mappings, enablement/disablement of some user actions, etc. We provide below an example of such a configuration.
+You can [contribute this extension from Nuxeo Studio](how-to-contribute-to-an-extension).

 `
 <extension target="org.nuxeo.salesforce.SalesforceComponent"